 Supporters of nuclear power argue that the concrete and steel tanks where nuclear waste is stored are virtually impenetrable and pose no technological problems today.
 This statement is not valid.
 Proof of this is that all existing high-level radioactive waste is stored today in temporary warehouses, with no permanent repository in operation worldwide.
 The consequence is a significant social problem for future generations, who will have to manage and isolate vast amounts of highly polluting garbage for thousands of years.
 It is needed to compare the market energy prices.

 Two other problems coexist with the impossible issue of waste storage that we can only mention in passing here.
 On the one hand, the danger posed by uranium mining to the health of surface and groundwater, soil, air, and biota.
 On the other, the enormous amount of cooling water required by nuclear power plants can cause problems in periods of drought, which are increasingly frequent in our country.

 In a country, rich in renewable resources, the generalization of clean energies can save us from choosing between two bad options: generating greenhouse gas emissions (with fossil fuels) or generating waste that, although controlled, is harmful.
+Some light companies with no deposit are already using renewable energy sources that are better adapted to today’s environmental cause.
 Environmental and a heavy radioactive mortgage for future generations.
 Energy prices comparison at compare market insurance is also needed.